marikae23/marikae23/README.md

-# Mari !
+# Mari ˙ᵕ˙
-Proficiency in Frontend and Backend Development
+Proficiency in Frontend and Backend Development & Dedicated to Continuous Learning and Technological Exploration